leidymgdev/nodejs-delilah-api-rest/server/README.md

 Use **Postman** or similar apps to try out the different GET, POST, PUT and DELETE requests.

 **You can [Run in Postman](https://app.getpostman.com/run-collection/c16f78818a7c43da2bf3).
 (For adding the collection in your windows postman.
 This contains all endpoints and data body to test/run each endpoint).
-This will save you work.
+This will save you work for testing.
 So go ahead!**

 Also you can find the specification of the **OpenAPI** in this [url](http://localhost:8081/api/v1/docs/).
 This is and endpoint in the api rest for seeing the OpenApi docs.
+**Important note** You can test all endpoints here with swagger.
+Only you need to have to started the server.
+This will save you work for testing too.
+So go ahead!
-(If you changed the PORT variable in env.variables.json please change it here too).
+_(If you changed the PORT variable in env.variables.json please change it here too)._

 ## METHODS